 The ideal travel backpack offers seamless transitions from one leg of your trip to the next, facilitating a fun travel experience and helping transportation go smoothly.
 Seems simple enough, right?
 But in reality, checking all these boxes can be a tall order.
 Our experience with each pack hinges on how well we match our choice to our specific needs.
-In this category, we lay out the best uses for each pack and highlight features that best enable certain travel types.
-You should read between the lines of the numerical ratings and award winners to find your perfect pack.
+We touch on the best uses for each pack in this category and highlight features that best enable certain travel types.
+Be sure to read between the lines of the numerical ratings and award winners to find your perfect pack.

 Many of the packs in this review have a way of stowing the harness system to check it in at the airport.
 At first, we had mixed feelings about the industry-wide enthusiasm for stowable suspension.
 After extensive testing, we developed this opinion: for carry-on packs like the Osprey Porter 46, we like a suspension or harness system that tucks away into the back panel, as this one does.
 It makes perfect sense and eliminates the need for a separate flap of material to cover the straps (which must also have a pocket for you to stow the flap when the straps are not in use).